Delhi Dental Solutions – Dental Implants in Delhi

 There is no single method for inserting dental implants.
 In fact, transmucosal implantation and immediate post-extraction implantology go hand in hand with surgery.

-The best-known method of dental implant in Ashok Viharis the surgical method which is used when the tooth has been missing for some time and therefore to insert the artificial root it is necessary to incise the gum.
+The best-known method of dental implant is the surgical method which is used when the tooth has been missing for some time and therefore to insert the artificial root it is necessary to incise the gum.
 Transmucosal implantology, on the other hand, does not involve the gingival incision for tooth insertion.
 Regardless of the implant placement technique, they are usually expected 3-6 months before the restoration, that is, before placing the tooth on the implant.
-Sometimes, instead, an implant is performed immediately after tooth extraction, in this case we speak of post-extraction implants.
+Sometimes, instead, an implant is performed immediately after tooth extraction, in this case, we speak of post-extraction implants.

-In recent years implantology has been enriched with new techniques, materials and methodologies that have improved the experience for the patient.
-Among the types of plant, it is possible to distinguish those with immediate load from those in two times.
+In recent years implantology has been enriched with new techniques, materials, and methodologies that have improved the experience for the patient.
+Among the types of plants, it is possible to distinguish those with immediate load from those two times.

 Immediate loading implantology

 For immediate load implantation, optimal bone quality is required.
 Once the implant is fixed, it is functionalized within 24 hours with the fixed prosthesis.

 Implantology in two stages

 However, the most widely used dental implants are the two-stage implant, which is the one in which at the first surgical time (insertion) a second surgical uncovering and prosthesis time follows, generally 3-6 months from the first.